Emily Temple, Viscountess Palmerston: Marriage to Palmerston

+Personal life

+Lady Cowper was said to be a central figure in Regency high society, especially from 1809–1820, serving as one of the powerful patronesses of Almack’s Assembly Rooms, whose approval effectively determined entry into London Society.
+She was said to be well connected through her family and marriage, she was at the heart of elite social and political circles and maintained close ties with leading Whig figures.
+Contemporary letters and diaries consistently describe her as a beauty of her time, tactful and intelligent, very well-educated and warm-tempered, which is notably contrasted with the sharper manners of some of her fellow patronesses.

 Death

 In 1865, Lord Palmerston died, and Lady Palmerston followed him four years later, in 1869.

 Issue

 She had five children, three sons and two daughters, all born during her marriage to Lord Cowper, although one of the daughters, Emily, was believed to have been fathered by Palmerston, and her son William may have been fathered by Pozzo di Borgo.